HCL-TECH-SOFTWARE/digital-experience/docs/build_sites/practitioner_studio/working_with_ps/disable_prac_studio.md

 ## Disabling Practitioner Studio and Woodburn Studio on base portal

+!!! note
-**Note:** You need to disable Practitioner Studio and Woodburn Studio on your virtual portals before disabling on the base Portal.
+    You need to disable Practitioner Studio and Woodburn Studio on your virtual portals before disabling on the base Portal.

 1. Open a command line.
 2. Change to the wp\_profile-root/ConfigEngine directory.